 Reinforcement of discrimination in marriage, including forced trans divorce

 As with most state and territory anti-discrimination laws, the Act includes a broad exception for actions performed under statutory authority.
 This includes “anything done by a person in direct compliance with the Marriage Act 1961”[xxi] as well as authorising the refusal “to make, issue or alter an official record of a person’s sex if a law of a State or Territory requires the refusal because the person is married” (laws which in practice mean that trans people who are already married are forced to divorce their partner before they are allowed to have their gender identity officially recognised).
-These provisions should be removed at the same time as marriage equality is (finally) passed in Australia.

 Protections in sport exclude transgender and intersex people aged 12 and over

-Section 42 of the Sex Discrimination Act 1984 limits the coverage of anti-discriminations in relation to sport, in particular by allowing discrimination against transgender and intersex people in “any competitive sporting activity in which the strength, stamina or physique of competitors is relevant” where the participants are aged 12 or over.
+Section 42 of the Sex Discrimination Act 1984 limits the coverage of anti-discrimination protection in relation to sport, in particular by allowing discrimination against transgender and intersex people in “any competitive sporting activity in which the strength, stamina or physique of competitors is relevant” where the participants are aged 12 or over.
 As with the voluntary bodies provision, this exception appears unnecessarily broad.

 Requesting information that does not allow options other than male or female is not prohibited